rouaaguesmi1/rouaaguesmi1/README.md

 - 👋 Hi, I’m @WickedDust
-- 👀 I’m interested in DEVELOPPING AND ETHICAL HACKING
+- 👀 I’m interested in DEVELOPPING ETHICAL HACKING AND CYBERSECURITY
-- 🌱 I’m currently learning C /C ++/ PYTHON/HTML/MACHINE LEARNING
+- 🌱 I’m currently learning C /C ++/C# PYTHON/HTML/CSS/JS/PHP/MACHINE LEARNING/ NETWORKING ...
 - 💞️ I’m looking to collaborate on ANYTHING THAT CAN HELP ME DEVELOP MY KILLS AS A PROGRAMMER
 - 📫 How to reach me YOU SIMPLY CANNOT UNLESS I REALLY KNOW YOU XD